rushi-tekdi/sunbird-pdf-player/README.md

 <br /><br />

-# Mobile app integration steps
+# Use as Angular library in Mobile app
 For existing apps, follow these steps to begin using.

 ## Step 1: Install the packages